 b.
 The Committee on Faculty Affairs.
-The Committee on Faculty Affairs shall consist of ten members, two from each of the Areas of Arts & Sciences and one from each School.
-Members of the Committee shall be elected by the Assembly during the Annual Meeting by means of the procedures described in Article II, Section 3.
-Members shall serve one year terms and shall assume their duties on July 1.
+The Committee on Faculty Affairs shall consist of ten members.
+Members of the Committee shall be selected by the Assembly during the Annual Meeting by means of the procedures described in IV.
+Members shall serve one-year terms and shall assume their duties on July 1.

 The Committee on Faculty Affairs shall report to the Assembly on personnel matters, broadly conceived, including personnel policies, recruitment policies, faculty research and development programs, and the policy aspects of faculty compensation and benefits.

+Every third year, the Committee on Faculty Affairs shall conduct a survey of faculty attitudes, perceptions, and opinions on a wide range of issues.
+The Committee shall write a summary of the results and send them to the university faculty and administration.

-It shall receive reports from the Faculty Research Committee.
+The Committee on Faculty Affairs shall receive reports from the Faculty Research Committee.

 c.
-The Committee on Planning and Resources.
-The Committee on Planning and Resources shall consist of ten members, two from each of the Areas of Arts & Sciences and one from each School.
-Members of the Committee shall be elected by the Assembly during the Annual Meeting by means of the procedures described in Article II, Section 3.
-Members shall serve one year terms and shall assume their duties on July 1.
+The Committee on Planning and Resources (COPAR).
+The Committee on Planning and Resources shall consist of ten members, two from each of the Areas of Arts & Sciences and one from each school.
+Members of the Committee shall be elected by the Assembly during the Annual Meeting by means of the procedures described in IV.
+Members shall serve one-year terms and shall assume their duties on July 1.

-The Committee on Planning and Resources shall report to the Assembly on matters concerning the development and allocation of resources, broadly conceived, including budgeting, undergraduate enrollment policies, fund-raising and development, the development or renovation of the physical plant of the College, and financial aspects of faculty compensation and benefits.
-The Committee will maintain liaison with the Faculty Compensation Board and the Development Office.
-The members of the Committee on Planning and Resources serve as the faculty members on FUPC and its successors, and on other long-range planning committees.Section 6.
-Membership of the standing governing committees.
-The three standing governing committees shall draw their members from the Executive Committee and from the rest of the Assembly membership.
+The Committee on Planning and Resources shall report to the Assembly on matters concerning the development and allocation of resources, broadly conceived, including budgeting, undergraduate enrollment policies, fundraising and development, the development or renovation of the physical plant of the university, and financial aspects of faculty compensation and benefits.
+The Committee will maintain liaison with the Faculty Compensation Board and University Advancement.
+The members of the Committee on Planning and Resources serve as the faculty members on long-range planning committees.

-a.
-As officers of the Executive Committee, the President, Vice-President and Secretary of the Assembly are ineligible to serve as chair of the standing governing committees.
-The President and Vice-President also serve on the Committee on Planning and Resources.

-b.
-Each member of the Assembly shall serve either on two of the standing governing committees, or on the Executive Committee and one of the standing governing committees.

 ARTICLE VI